kpbarrett/obsidian-tasks-skedpal-plugin/.continue/rules/general.md

   - `role: test-author` - Test creation, test design, test planning
   - `role: engineer` - Test analysis, job generation, releases
   - `role: general` - Coordination, monitoring, defaults
+- **Issue Assignment Workflow:**
+  - Only Engineers can assign priority and role labels to new issues
+  - Other roles must leave new issues unassigned and without labels
+  - Each issue can have at most one priority and one role label
+  - Escalation: assign to Engineer with `role: engineer` label for reassignment
 - **GitFlow branches:**
   - `main`: releases only (tagged by Engineers).
   - `development`: integration branch for merged bugfixes/enhancements.